 Microsoft have a proprietary extension called a Certificate Application Policy and it’s used as an EKU – Defined by this attribute on certificate templates “msPKI-Certificate-Application-Policy Attribute” as this attribute isn’t populated (is empty) on certificate templates that are v1 templates, this attribute can be supplied in the request exactly the same way as we could supply a SAN.

-Microsoft issued a statement on this just the day before my presentation on the Hybrid Identity Protection (HIP) Conference 2024 in New Orleans – the statement from MSRC can be foond here: Active Directory Certificate Services Elevation of Privilege Vulnerability – CVE-2024-49019 but it’s not telling you the entire truth about how this works, peer see this has nothing to with if the template is v1 or not, it has to do with and only with if the “msPKI-Certificate-Application-Policy” attribute is populated or not, if you copy a v1 template let’s say you copy the default ‘WebServer’ template, its upgraded and the values in ‘pKIExtendedKeyUsage’ are copied by the ‘Certificate Template’ MMC into ‘msPKI-Certificate-Application-Policy’ and you’re safe – so what is not being told here:
+Microsoft issued a statement on this just the day before my presentation on the Hybrid Identity Protection (HIP) Conference 2024 in New Orleans – the statement from MSRC can be found here: Active Directory Certificate Services Elevation of Privilege Vulnerability – CVE-2024-49019 but it’s not telling you the entire truth about how this works, peer see this has nothing to with if the template is v1 or not, it has to do with and only with if the “msPKI-Certificate-Application-Policy” attribute is populated or not, if you copy a v1 template let’s say you copy the default ‘WebServer’ template, its upgraded and the values in ‘pKIExtendedKeyUsage’ are copied by the ‘Certificate Template’ MMC into ‘msPKI-Certificate-Application-Policy’ and you’re safe – so what is not being told here:

-2. If you have a v2 template let’s say and don’t define EKUs or having msPKI-Certificate-Application-Policy empty – you’re as well subject to having EKUs supplied in the request and this is regardless template version.
+If you have a v2 template let’s say and don’t define EKUs or having msPKI-Certificate-Application-Policy empty – you’re as well subject to having EKUs supplied in the request and this is regardless template version.
 Is there any real world scenarios for this – well here is an example of a vendor who guides certificate templates to be created this way: Create and Add a Microsoft Certificate Authority Template

 Let’s try using this by showing some sample code – For this to work we assume that the default template ‘WebServer’ is published at an Enterprise CA named ‘nttest-ca-01.nttest.chrisse.com\Chrisse Issuing CA 1’ and that it is trusted in NTAuth in a forest with a root domain named nttest.chrisse.com and that the built-in administrator account exists by it’s default name – to utilize this the enrollment permissions needs to be granted either to a user or computer within the forest.